getteamy/teamy/README.md

 ```
 .
+├── packages
     ├── client             # Web application, wrote with React
     ├── server             # GraphQL server used by clients
 ```

 ## Working on teamy